-37. Disciplinary proceedings provide an additional type of redress against ill-treatment, and may take place in parallel to criminal proceedings.
+[...] - 37.
+Disciplinary proceedings provide an additional type of redress against illtreatment, and may take place in parallel to criminal proceedings.
 Disciplinary culpability of the officials concerned should be systematically examined, irrespective of whether the misconduct in question is found to constitute a criminal offence.
-The CPT has recommended a number of procedural safeguards to be followed in this context; for example, adjudication panels for police disciplinary proceedings should include at least one independent member.

-38. Inquiries into possible disciplinary offences by public officials may be performed by a separate internal investigations department within the structures of the agencies concerned.
+The CPT has recommended a number of procedural safeguards to be followed in this context; for example, adjudication panels for police disciplinary proceedings should include at least one independent member. - 38.
+Inquiries into possible disciplinary offences by public officials may be performed by a separate internal investigations department within the structures of the agencies concerned.
 Nevertheless, the CPT strongly encourages the creation of a fully-fledged independent investigation body.
-Such a body should have the power to direct that disciplinary proceedings be instigated.

-Regardless of the formal structure of the investigation agency, the CPT considers that its functions should be properly publicised.
-Apart from the possibility for persons to lodge complaints directly with the agency, it should be mandatory for public authorities such as the police to register all representations which could constitute a complaint; to this end, appropriate forms should be introduced for acknowledging receipt of a complaint and confirming that the matter will be pursued.

-If, in a given case, it is found that the conduct of the officials concerned may be criminal in nature, the investigation agency should always notify directly - without delay - the competent prosecutorial authorities.

-- 39. Great care should be taken to ensure that persons who may have been the victims of ill-treatment by public officials are not dissuaded from lodging a complaint.
+Such a body should have the power to direct that disciplinary proceedings be instigated. - Regardless of the formal structure of the investigation agency, the CPT considers that its functions should be properly publicised.
+Apart from the possibility for persons to lodge complaints directly with the agency, it should be mandatory for public authorities such as the police to register all representations which could constitute a complaint; to this end, appropriate forms should be introduced for acknowledging receipt of a complaint and confirming that the matter will be pursued. - If, in a given case, it is found that the conduct of the officials concerned may be criminal in nature, the investigation agency should always notify directly without delay the competent prosecutorial authorities. - 39.
+Great care should be taken to ensure that persons who may have been the victims of ill-treatment by public officials are not dissuaded from lodging a complaint.
 For example, the potential negative effects of a possibility for such officials to bring proceedings for defamation against a person who wrongly accuses them of ill-treatment should be kept under review.
-The balance between competing legitimate interests must be evenly established.
+The balance between competing legitimate interests must be evenly estab-

+- lished.
 Reference should also be made in this context to certain points already made in paragraph 28. - 40.
 Any evidence of ill-treatment by public officials which emerges during civil proceedings also merits close scrutiny.
-For example, in cases in which there have been successful claims for damages or out-ofcourt settlements on grounds including assault by police officers, the CPT has recommended that an independent review be carried out.
-Such a review should seek to identify whether, having regard to the nature and gravity of the allegations against the police officers concerned, the guestion of criminal and/or disciplinary proceedings should be (re)considered.
+For example, in cases in which there have been successful claims for damages or out-of-court settlements on grounds including assault by police officers, the CPT has recommended that an independent review be carried out.
+Such a review should seek to identify whether, having regard to the nature and gravity of the allegations against the police officers concerned, the question of criminal and/or disciplinary proceedings should be (re)considered.

-42. Finally, no one must be left in any doubt concerning the commitment of the State authorities to combating impunity.
+42. Finally, no one must be left in any doubt concerning the commitment of the state authorities to combating impunity.
 This will underpin the action being taken at all other levels.
-When necessary, those authorities should not hesitate to deliver, through a formal statement at the highest political level, the clear message that there must be "zero tolerance" of torture and other forms of ill-treatment."1
+When necessary, those authorities should not hesitate to deliver, through a formal statement at the highest political level, the clear message that there must be "zero tolerance" of torture and other forms of ill-treatment."
+10

-With regard to the training of law-enforcement personnel, the Committee for the Prevention of Torture stated in its 2nd General Report:
+With regard to the training of law-enforcement personnel, the CPT stated in its 2nd General Report: